 see an ascii output you need to specify the output module option

-As an example, we can extract composite surfaces 2 and 3-5 from a mesh using the
+To extract composite surfaces 2 and 3 from a mesh use the module

 If you also wish to have the boundaries of the extracted surface detected add the